 Having guitar track sounds huge is what we always wanted on the final mix.
 Especially if you are working on heavy music like Rock or Metal.

-However all kind of music genre who using guitar as it instrument is always sounds more way better if it have a huge guitar sound.
+However, all kind of music genre who using a guitar as its instrument always sounds more way better if it has a huge guitar sound.

 In this post let’s find out how to make guitar track sounds huge in the mix.

 This post is based on my research and my own experience and on its practical.
 So you might be found it a little bit different in some ways.